 All of the diversity goals are currently being exceeded.
 The goal for Business Utilization is a combined 27% for M/W/S/DBE.
-The project has achieved 28.7% to date.
+The project has achieved 28.4% to date.
 The goals for Minority and Women workforce participation (EEO) are 20% and 6.9% respectively.
-To date the project has achieved 22% and 33% for EEO participation.
+To date the project has achieved 23.7% and 12.8% for EEO participation.

 Consistent with the Preliminary Diversity Plan, the RJSCB, through its Independent Compliance Officer, has established relationships within the community.
-The RJSCB conducted three work force specific outreach information sessions between November 2011 and February 2012.
-In addition, the RJSCB held project specific "match maker" events in March 2012 and April 2012 where contractors in the business community began forming relationships with local M/W/S/DBE firms.
+The RJSCB continues its efforts for community outreach.
+In April 2013, the RJSCB held its third project specific "match maker" event where contractors in the business community began forming relationships with local M/W/S/DBE firms.
 These sessions will continue throughout the project in an effort to engage the local community and provide an opportunity for local M/W/S/DBE firms to participate in the project.
 (See Exhibit F - MBE/WBE/SBE/DBE Professional Services and Minority and Women Workforce Summary Report)